goliaro/moe_inference/README.md

 If you want to only share certain GPUs with the docker container, edit the `run.sh` file to do so.

-## Run the MoE inference
+## Run the MoE eval
-Next, head to the `fairseq` folder within the docker container, edit the `world_size` and `distributed-world-size` according to the number of GPUs available on the system, and run the `run_inference.sh` script
+Next, head to the `fairseq` folder within the docker container, edit the `world_size` and `distributed-world-size` according to the number of GPUs available on the system, and run the `run_eval.sh` script

 ## Save changes to the Docker container
 After you exit the Docker container, you can get the container ID of the latest instance by running `docker ps -a`.
 If you want to log into the same container again, you can do so with: